tcalmant/ipopo/website-ipopo/source/content/tutorial-pelix.rst

-To consume a service, the first thing to do is to enumerate the existing services registered in Pelix that corresponds to a required specification and to a property filter : the result will be a list of ServiceReference objects.
+To consume a service, the first thing to do is to enumerate the existing services registered in Pelix that corresponds to a required specification and to a property filter: the result will be a list of ServiceReference objects.
 Then Pelix can return the service instance associated to a service reference.

 When a consumer doesn't need a service anymore, it may release the reference